 73 percent of customers shop across multiple channels – Harvard Business Review

-Then there is another term that people often confuse with omni strategy, i.e., a multichannel strategy.
+There is another term that people often confuse with omnichannel strategy – a multichannel strategy.
 There’s a thin line difference between the two.

-Let’s say your brand has certain channels in place for communicating with the respective customers, which could be an app, a desktop website, and a brick and mortar store.
-Now if a customer buys a commodity from the app, the other channels are unaware of it, i.e., the shopping experience of the app is independent of other available touchpoints.
-This is a multichannel strategy.
+Let’s say your brand has specific channels in place for communicating with the respective customers through an app, a desktop website, and a brick and mortar store.
+Now, if a customer buys a commodity from the app and the other channels are unaware of it, shopping on the app is independent of other available touchpoints – it is a multichannel strategy.

 5 Effective Omnichannel Strategies for your Business